Owlrazum/saead/README.md

 # Integration
-In Xcode add xcframework to the 'Framework Libraries' section'
+In Xcode add xcframework to the 'Framework Libraries' section', remove not supported targets in deployment settings.

-To add tink library to rust, run cargo add

 # Development info